sarthak1598/Privilege_Escalation-Automation-/README.md

 # Use cases and limitations
-1. The shell script is limited to the linux ased machines 2 all code is acccordance with the linux/unix settins and architecture .
+1. The shell script is limited to the linux ased machines .
+2. As , this script works in the privelage escalation phase of penetrating any wev application .
+3. So, It is usefull after only the pre-exploitation or after getting the low privelaged system shell.
+4. All code is acccordance with the linux/unix settings and architecture till now.
+5. Limited to information gathering for unix ased systems only.